gingerbeardman/Disable-Image-Smoothing.safariextension/README.md

 }
 ```

-# Which images?
+# Which images are targeted?
 Currently only two types of images are targeted:

-* images opened in a new tab or window (images viewed in browser)
+* images opened in a new tab or window (ie. viewed directly in the browser outside of a webpage)
-* images being viewed using the Wikipedia Media Viewer
+* images being viewed using the [Wikipedia Media Viewer](https://en.wikipedia.org/wiki/Wikipedia:Media_Viewer)

 If you have any requests for other types of images to include please file a pull request or issue.